kekekeks/XamlX/README.md

 ## Features to implement (TODO)

+Features marked with *[dontneed]* aren't required for the Avalonia project, but might be implemented later if the need arises.
+Features marked with *[opt]* are considered optional and will be implemented after non-optional features

 - Support for TypeConverterAttribute and a way to provide conveters for types without one.
 - A way to execute a part of markup in a deferred way (probably multiple times) for later use
 - Primitive types (sys:String, sys:Int32, sys:TimeSpan etc) https://docs.microsoft.com/en-us/dotnet/framework/xaml-services/built-in-types-for-common-xaml-language-primitives
 - https://docs.microsoft.com/en-us/dotnet/framework/xaml-services/xaml-namespace-x-language-features
-- x:FactoryMethod Directive
-- x:Reference Markup Extension
 - x:Array Markup Extension
 - x:Name Directive
 - Event handlers
-- xml:lang Handling in XAML
 - IProvideValueTarget
+- x:FactoryMethod Directive *[opt]*
+- x:Reference Markup Extension *[opt]*
+- xml:lang Handling in XAML *[dontneed]*
-- IDestinationTypeProvider (probably don't need it)
+- IDestinationTypeProvider (probably don't need it) *[dontneed]*

+These are questinable due to heavy reliance on reflection:
+- IXamlTypeResolver
+- IXamlNameResolver (probably without forward references) *[dontneed]*
+- IXamlNamespaceResolver *[dontneed]*

+These are framework-specific and can be implemented via custom transformers/emitters or custom IServiceProvider
 - IUriContext

-These are questinable fo
-- IXamlTypeResolver
-- IXamlNameResolver (probably without forward references)
-- IXamlNamespaceResolver

-These directives are framework-specific and can be implemented via custom transformers/emitters
-- x:Property Directive *fwspec*
+- x:Property Directive
-- x:Uid Directive *fwspec*
+- x:Uid Directive
-- x:XData Intrinsic XAML Type *fwspec*
+- x:XData Intrinsic XAML Type
-- x:Shared Attribute *fwspec*
+- x:Shared Attribute
-- x:Class Directive *fwspec*
+- x:Class Directive
-- x:Subclass Directive *fwspec*
+- x:Subclass Directive
-- x:ClassModifier Directive *fwspec*
+- x:ClassModifier Directive
-- x:FieldModifier Directive *fwspec*
+- x:FieldModifier Directive
-- x:Member Directive *fwspec*
+- x:Member Directive
-- x:Members Directive *fwspec*
+- x:Members Directive

 ### Won't fix: